 If you stay long enough for the clay to dry, you can take your creation along with you.

 You can take guided nature walks inside the property that goes up and down on the famous Om beach.
-With ample trees, you can see and hear a lot of birds.
+With an ample number of trees, you can see and hear a lot of birds.
 The best place to spot birds is from their Cocum restaurant which is at a height and lets you see the birds on the treetops surrounding it.

-You can also walk out of the property and climb the hill that divides the Kudle beach and Om beach.
+You can also walk out of the property and climb the hill that divides Kudle beach and Om beach.
 It takes you on a laterite plateau and gives you a glimpse of how ancient Yogis would have traveled on these paths.

 Going down to the beach and back is a lovely walk in itself.